How is bowel (colon) cancer treated?

 Last reviewed: 19 May 2018

 Rating: 4.0/5 Votes: 544

 Enable/Disable "how ask works"

 Bowel cancer, also known as colon, rectal or colorectal cancer, occurs when abnormal cells grow uncontrollably in the intestines and/or the rectum.
 It is a major cause of preventable death in adult Australians.

 The cause of bowel cancer, as with other cancers, is due to damage to cellular DNA.
-This damage results in uncontrolled growth of abnormal cells, which leads to formation of a tumour.
-In bowel cancer, the tumour commonly starts as a benign lesion (i.e., it …
+This damage results in uncontrolled growth of abnormal cells, which leads to formation of a tumor.
+In bowel cancer, the tumor commonly starts as a benign lesion (i.e., it …

 In the early stages colon cancer has no symptoms.
-As the cancer progresses, blood or mucus can be present in the faeces and you may experience abdominal discomfort, constipation, diarrhoea, weakness and fatigue.
+As the cancer progresses, blood or mucus can be present in the feces and you may experience abdominal discomfort, constipation, diarrhea, weakness and fatigue.

-Bowel cancer is diagnosed using procedures such as a colonoscopy or laparoscopy, as well as scans such as computerised tomography (CT) and magnetic resonance imaging (MRI).
+Bowel cancer is diagnosed using procedures such as a colonoscopy or laparoscopy, as well as scans such as computerized tomography (CT) and magnetic resonance imaging (MRI).

 If you have inflammatory bowel disease, the prolonged inflammation of the colon puts you at increased risk of developing bowel (colon) cancer.

 Blood in the stool is a common symptom of bowel (colon) cancer, but it can also be caused by many other conditions.
 However, if you find blood in your stool, it is important to have it properly assessed by your doctor.